Luc L LavierAssistant Professor, Department of Geological Sciences, Jackson School of Geosciences

 Guangliang Wu, Ph.D., expected 2015

 My research focuses on tectonics, geodynamics and structural geology coupling numerical simulations and geological/geophysical data.
-I am a geologist and geophysicist (geodynamic modeler).
+I am a geologist and geophysicist.
 I observe, record, and analyze geological and geophysical phenomena to single out the most important controlling factors.
-Use these information I develop conceptual and mathematical models.
-Then I do forward and inverse modeling constrained by the geological and geophysical data to gain insight into geological/geophysical problems, and to understand how they evolve through geological time.
-I am currently finishing a project on the extensional collapse of orogens that leads to most extensional structures on the Earth, such as rift basins, continental margins, core complexes, and detachment faults.
-Now I am working on the evolution of South China Sea, using both numerical simulations and seismic data, and on the rheology and evolution of shear zone.
+Using these information I develop conceptual models.
+Then I do forward and inverse geodynamics modeling constrained by the geological and geophysical data to gain insight into geological/geophysical problems, and to understand how they evolve through geological time.
+I am currently finishing a project on the continental extension in orogenic belts that leads to most extensional structures on the Earth, such as rift basins, continental margins, core complexes, and detachment faults.
+Now I am working on the tectonic evolution of South China Sea, using both numerical simulations and seismic data, and on the rheology and evolution of shear zone at a variety of space and time scale.

 Emily Hernandez Goldstein, Ph.D., expected 2017